JoshuaWise/vapr-caching/README.md

 If you need your content to always be up-to-date, use a duration of `0`.

-You can also configure shared caches to have a different duration from private caches, as shown below.
+You can also configure shared caches to have a different duration from private caches by using the `sharedDuration` option, as shown below.

 ```js
 route.use(caching.shared({